-Antarctica is the coldest and driest place on Earth.
-Operating safely and effectively in an environment this extreme is challenging.
+Antarctica is the coldest, windiest and driest place on Earth.
+We prioritise health and safety to work effectively in this extreme environment.

-Specialised trailers will be used to transport the building sections on and off the vessel and into final position at Scott Base.
+Mammoet’s specialised modular transporters (SPMTs) will move the eight building modules and two link bridges on and off the vessel and into final position at Scott Base.

 The existing base will be repurposed into an interim base for the construction period.

 Additional accommodation, offices and operations facilities will be installed for a three to four-year period, allowing operations and the Antarctic research programme to continue alongside the rebuild.